Skip to main content

 Stearns County, MinnesotaEutrophic

-Bolfing Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Bolfing Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 Bolfing Lake reaches 36 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 109 acres, Bolfing Lake fits the Minnesota median for monitored lakes, with 2.7 miles of shoreline.
 Within Stearns County's 55 graded lakes, Bolfing Lake ranks 32 — below the local median, though not at the bottom.